aceasim03/YutongQuan_STATS201_FinalProject/README.md

 - **Background & Motivation**:
 Cryptocurrencies have become a popular research subject in financial markets.
 Since they do not have the fundamental value of the currency, predicting the price of cryptocurrencies is an important and complex question.
 Based on the literature, we find that social media sentiment is an important indicator of driving cryptocurrency price movements.
 For example, more positive tweets are associated with higher cryptocurrency value.
 However, existing research on cryptocurrency price prediction has mainly focused on the two main currencies, Bitcoin and Ethereum, and has not extended to other tokens.
 - **Research Questions**:
-Therefore, our study will focus on Aave, a native utility token of a top-one decentralization finance application on Ethereum, and explore how to predict the price of Aave using social sentiment analysis.
+Therefore, our study will focus on Aave, a native utility token of a top-one decentralization finance application on Ethereum, and mainly explore how to predict the price of Aave using social sentiment analysis.
+Besides, we consider a follow-up question, i.e., what is the relationship between the sentiment polarity of tweets and the price of Aave?
 - **Application Scenario**:
 Our raw input variables: The historical time-series data of monetary value of Aave, and the tweets with specific hashtags.
   - **Cryptocurrency Data**: Our data set comprises daily market prices (AAVE–USD exchange rates) from [Alpha Vantage API](https://www.alphavantage.co/documentation/#currency-daily).
 We include open price, high price, low price, close price, and daily volume of AAVE from Oct 2020 to Dec 2022 in the dataset.
   - **Social Media Data**:  We collect tweets that contained the hashtag (#Aave/#AAVE) from [snscrape API](https://github.com/JustAnotherArchivist/snscrape).
 The timestamp is also from Oct 2020 to Dec 2022.
 - **Methodology**:
 First, we apply the Valence Aware Dictionary and sEntiment Reasoner (VADER) to quantify the sentiment polarity (positive/negative) and sentiment intensity (-1~1) of tweets.
 Then, we use the Exponential Moving Average (EMA) to measure the volatility of Aave’s price.
 Finally, we use the Vector Error Correction Model (VECM) to predict Aave’s price with social sentiment scores.
 - **Expected Results**:
+Firstly, we are expected to successfully predict the price of Aave with Twitter using social sentiment analysis.
+In addition, we expect to find that the more positive tweets predict higher Aave prices, while more negative tweets predict lower Aave prices.
 - **Intellectual Merit & Practical Impacts**:
 The research project is expected to contribute to combining the fields of combining cryptocurrency forecasting, social sentiment analysis, and econometric methods.
 In addition, it enriches the research on the Aave token by combining social sentiment with the prediction of Aave’s price for the first time, encouraging more exploration of this token.
 It has important practical implications to predict the value of Aave more accurately through social sentiment analysis.
 On the one hand, our results provide a reference for cryptocurrency investors to estimate future price volatility and calculate expected returns.
 On the other hand, policymakers can disentangle the forces behind cryptocurrencies to craft regulations and curb financial stability risks.